jonathandasilvasantos/2018-detect-and-extract-objects-from-images-with-opencv/README.md

 ===

 > This is a demo of detecting and extracting (crop) objects in an image.
-Alignment is a process of rotating a face to a vertically straight orientation, should the original face image is tilted.

 #### Setup:
 1. Run `pip install -r requirements.txt`